-EDITOR’S NOTE: The following blog originally ran in 2016.
-We’re republishing it here, with minor edits to the original text.
-Special thanks to blogger Eric Escobar.
+EDITOR’S NOTE: The following article originally ran in 2016 as part of our Hacking Film series and remains one of our most popular blogs.
+We’re republishing it here with minor edits to the original text.
+Special thanks to author Eric Escobar.

 Why 24 frames per second, why not 23 or 25?